alastairrushworth/inspectdf/README.md

     ## 12 unknown       0.0115
     ## 13 <NA>          0.0575

-Note that by default, if `NA` values are present, they are counted as a distict categorical level.
+Note that by default, if `NA` values are present, they are counted as a distinct categorical level.